phantomlord77/binance-hack/README.md

 - **Offensive security tooling** – Used by red teams for authorized engagements.

 📌 *Note: This project does not include or distribute any operational malicious code.
-All references are for lawful research and training purposes only. if you want to get real sh*t like fuctional things contact us in telegram*
+All references are for lawful research and training purposes only. if you want to get real sh%t like fuctional things contact us in telegram*

 ---